kanbanyte/sepa/assessments/srs.md

 * The system should be able to detect and handle abnormal scenarios, such as object slippage and collision detection, to ensure safety and reliability.
 * The minimum expectations of the client are that the system is capable of picking and placing objects autonomously in a controlled environment.
 * Further exploration is desired in enhancing the system to handle complex and dynamic environments while increasing pick-and-place accuracy and speed.
+* Provide a fail-safe mechanism for detecting and handling abnormal scenarios, such as object slippage and collision detection, to ensure safety and reliability.
+If the system detects any such abnormal scenarios, it will stop and await human intervention.

 The system will not:
 * Perform any tasks other than picking and placing objects.